N-LaMantia/CS465_Project/FeatureDescriptions.md

 - When a language is chosen a list of snippets for that language is displayed
 - The snippets must be sortable and filterable
 - The snippets must be selectable
-- A short desctiption of the snippet must be displayed
+- A short description of the snippet must be displayed

 ## 6: Allow the user to copy snippets easily